 When you enable SharePoint versioning on a library or list, you are able to track and manage your information as it changes.
 Versioning will retain changes made to your files.
 For example, if an older version is more accurate than the current one, you can choose to recover it.
 Versioning is turned off by default.

 - You must either have full control or design permissions in order to enable versioning.

 - Stores versions that may be needed for audit purposes or for legal obligations.

 Set up versioning in libraries and lists

 - Open the library or list where you would like to enable versioning.

-Alternatively, click on the List tab, and then click List Settings.
+On the List tab, click List Settings.